vercel/next.js/errors/reserved-page-prop.md

 #### Why This Error Occurred

-In a page's data method `getStaticProps`, `getServerProps`, or `getInitialProps` a reserved prop was returned.
+In a page's `getInitialProps` a reserved prop was returned.
 Currently the only reserved page prop is `url`.

 #### Possible Ways to Fix It